-I hate to be the bearer of bad news, so I’m going to give it to you straight: Your mom has gone batshit crazy.
+I hate to be the bearer of bad news, so I’m going to give it to you straight: Your mom has gone bonkers.
 When it comes to your scheduled summer programming, she has morphed into a rabid, caffeinated control freak, obsessed with filling every moment of your summer break.

 Educational summer camps, music lessons, swim lessons … whatever it takes.
 Your day will be filled from dawn to dusk with structured activities, designed to encourage growth and accountability.

 Wait, you’re not even in middle school yet?
 That’s no excuse.
 Buck up, little camper, it’s time for summer “fun.”

 There will be no fort-building for you.
 No, sir.
 You’ll be in robotics camp or viola lessons, learning your chosen craft.
 (Yes, I know you can barely remember your home phone number, but you’re just going to have to try harder.)

 If you’re one of the lucky ones, your mom will schedule an hour or two of “free play.”
 (Yes, scheduling time to be “free” is weird.)